corpunWorld Corporal Punishment Research

 However, there is a photo of "14 boys being punished in a corridor" in a school in Illinois, USA.
 The boys have been made to kneel in a row with their heads to the floor and their backsides in the air.
 How is this -- which, it seems, is OK with Unesco -- any less degrading (etc. etc.) than privately paddling them, which is not allowed in Illinois?

 This is an enormous document, really an online book.
-It was written as a university thesis in 1971 but has only relatively recently seen the light of day.
+It was written as a university thesis in 1971 but only saw the light of day in 1999.
 One advantage of this is that it does not suffer from the distorting politically-correct perspective of everything published today.
-The author, Robert McCole Wilson, has written a new Afterword for the 1999 online edition.
+The author, Robert McCole Wilson, wrote a new Afterword for the 1999 online edition.

 Should corporal punishment be banned?